networknt/light-doc/content/tool/light-bot/jenkins.md

 * Jenkins can only clone Git repository

 As we are dealing with too many repositories in each build, we need to pull the git repository instead of cloning it each time.
-It takes about 5 minutes to clone all networknt repository on a relative fast network and pulling repositories takes about 5 seconds to get workspace ready.
+It takes about 5 minutes to clone all networknt repositories on a relative fast cable network and pulling repositories takes about 5 seconds to get workspace ready.
+While we wish to run automated build at every commit, the issue compounds itself several times over.

 * It is very hard to share the workspace